Mentorship Leadership

 Even though the most recent 2022 Irish census shows that 96% of the population identifies as white Irish, the team successfully recruited 17% result ethnic minorities over the past 12 months, having set a target of 12% for the year.

 “We were really happy with our recruitment results this year,” Leslee said.
 “This is a big achievement for a country that doesn’t yet have this level of ethnic demographics and diversity.
-It means that we’re attracting more diverse talent than many other businesses.
+It means that we’re attracting more talent than many other businesses.
 For us, it makes celebrating Black History Month that extra bit special."

 “Black employees were asked to spotlight their star achievements and contribution to the business”